 Reimbursement and health care payment systems in international markets vary significantly by country, and include both government-sponsored health care and private insurance.
 To obtain reimbursement or pricing approval in some countries, we may be required to produce additional clinical data, which may involve one or more additional clinical trials, that compares the cost-effectiveness of our system to other available therapies.
 We may not obtain international reimbursement or pricing approvals in a timely manner, if at all.
-Our failure to receive international reimbursement or pricing approvals would significantly negatively impact market acceptance of our system in international markets.
+We do not currently plan to commercialize the C-Pulse System in any country unless the product is approved for reimbursement.
+Our failure to receive international reimbursement or pricing approvals would significantly harm our operations, financial condition and prospects.